 Common types of yard waste include smaller items such as grass clippings, leaves, weeds, plants and small twigs and branches.
 Bulkier items may include tree stumps, large branches, smaller trees and tree limbs.

 Why It Is Important to Recycle Green Waste

 Garden waste – also known as green waste, organic waste or yard waste – includes any plant or animal matter – this includes paper and cardboard, as well as degradable food scraps.
 When these materials end up in landfill and start to breakdown, the process is called anaerobic decomposition.

 Anaerobic decomposition creates methane which is a potent greenhouse gas and can be extremely detrimental to the environment.
-Because of this, sustainable, conscious removal through an organic resource recovery facility is the most environmentally-friendly option for green waste.
+Because of this, sustainable, conscious removal through an organic resource recovery facility is the most environmentally-friendly option for green waste removal.
 This will require the help of rubbish removal service.

 Some Facts About Green Waste

 • In landfill, green waste is the second biggest producer of methane

 • The gases produced during anaerobic decomposition will continue to do so for 15-20 years

 • Methane contributes to global warming 25% more than carbon dioxide